Monroe Tsatoke: Early life

 Monroe Tsatoke was born on 29 September 1904 in Oklahoma Territory, near present-day Saddle Mountain, Oklahoma.
-Tsatokee, which means "Hunting Horse", was his Kiowa name.
+Tsêñd̶òñk’ì: (Tsatokee), which means "Hunting Horse", was his Kiowa name.
 His father was also named Tsatokee, and was a Kiowa scout.
 His grandmother was a European-American captive.

 Tsatoke never received art instruction until Susan Peters, the Kiowa agency field matron, arranged for Mrs. Willie Baze Lane, an artist from Chickasha, Oklahoma, to teach painting classes for young Kiowas in Anadarko.
 Recognizing the talent of some of the young artists, Peters convinced Swedish-American artist, Oscar Jacobson, director of the University of Oklahoma's School of Art, to accept the Kiowa students into a special program at the school, in which they were coached and encouraged by Edith Mahier.

 Kiowa Six

 The Kiowa Six included six artists: Spencer Asah, James Auchiah, Jack Hokeah, Stephen Mopope, Lois Smoky Kaulaity, and Monroe Tsatoke.
 James Auchiah was the last to join the group at OU in 1926.